 Please use the text of this article for your own purposes.
 The text is licensed under the Creative Commons Attribution (CC BY) 4.0 International license.
 This lets you copy, transform and share the text without restriction.
 We appreciate appropriate credit and links back to this website.
 Other content on this page (such as images, videos and logos) is not covered by the CC BY license and may not be used without permission from the copyright holder.
 If you have any questions about using this text, please contact the research web team.

 Creating musical futures for students in remote areas

-A partnership with Ballarat Clarendon College identified educational and technological requirements for effective online music tuition.
+A partnership with Ballarat Clarendon College identified technology and educational requirements for effective online music tuition.

 Music, Performing Arts and Visual Arts

 Become a graduate researcher in music, performing or visual arts.
 Research at the Melbourne Conservatorium of Music or Victorian College of the Arts.

 Learn about the University’s graduate research opportunities in health.
 We’re Australia’s largest biomedical research faculty.